Chinglim/LAB4/README.md

 2)So that then at next cycle it can be upload into the Instruction Register.

-3)As 3 is the opcode for ROR,the ROR is carried out and as 4 is the opcode for out, the ROR value of B(hexadecimal): D(hexadecimal) is then displayed on the the accumulator.
+3)As 3 is the opcode for ROR,the ROR is carried out and as 4 is the opcode for out, the ROR value of 'B' (hexadecimal): D(hexadecimal) is then displayed on the the accumulator.

-4)However, cannot proceed immediately as now the enaccbuffer is low and thus does not allow value D (hexadecimal)from the accumulator to the data bus.
+4)However, cannot proceed immediately as now the enaccbuffer is low and thus does not allow value 'D' (hexadecimal)from the accumulator to the data bus.

+5) This meant that the second instruction is is ROR '3', followed by OUT '4' .

 For the waveform ranging from 100-150ns,

-1)
+1)The value 'D' is sent to the data bus as the enaccbuffer is now active and allow the accumulator to send value to the data bus.
+The value will then be outputed to port 3.

 2)